Boston alumni board

-Isabel served with the Jeremiah Burke for 2 years as a City Year AmeriCorps member.
+Isabel served with Jeremiah Burke High School for two years as a City Year AmeriCorps member.
 On the first day of school for the students, Isabel found her purpose in education as an advocate for those who deserve access to a quality education.
-After City Year Isabel taught life and business skills to 18-24 year olds at a job training program.
-Isabel is currently an adjustment counselor at a Somerville prek-8 ensuring students have access to learning and creating a community that includes parents, educators, students, and the community.
+After City Year, Isabel taught life and business skills to 18-24 year olds at a job training program.
+Isabel is currently an adjustment counselor at a Somerville prek-8, ensuring students have access to learning and creating a community that includes parents, educators, students and the community.
 In her spare time, Isabel works as a real estate agent and spends time with her family at local soccer games.

-Ellie Carver is the Associate Manager of Internships at College for Social Innovation, a nonprofit that brings together colleges and social sector organizations to create fully-credited hands-on learning experiences that are meaningful, accessible, and life-changing.
-Prior to that, Ellie worked for City Year Headquarters, as a member of the National Impact team, supporting special projects and operations.
-With City Year Boston, Ellie served two AmeriCorps years.
+Ellie Carver is the associate manager of internships at College for Social Innovation, a nonprofit that brings together colleges and social sector organizations to create fully-credited hands-on learning experiences that are meaningful, accessible and life-changing.
+Prior to that, Ellie worked for City Year Headquarters as a member of the National Impact team, supporting special projects and operations.
+With City Year Greater Boston, Ellie served two AmeriCorps years.
 In her first year, she mentored as a near-peer in Roxbury, then transitioned to co-lead a team through a service year in Jamaica Plain.
-Ellie received her Bachelor’s degree from Centre College in Danville, Kentucky in Psychology and Spanish.
+Ellie received her bachelor’s degree from Centre College in Danville, Kentucky, in psychology and Spanish.
 In her spare time, Ellie loves to run (including to fundraise for City Year) and travel with friends and family.

-Ayanna served at City Year, Boston for half of the year at the Hattie B. Cooper Community Center afterschool program, and for the second half in headquarters working on the National Expansion Newsletter as City Year grew beyond Boston with the help of the new Americorps partnership.
+Ayanna served at City Year Greater Boston for half of the year at the Hattie B. Cooper Community Center afterschool program and for the second half in headquarters working on the National Expansion Newsletter as City Year grew beyond Boston with the help of the new AmeriCorps partnership.
 That experience sparked an interest in layout and design.

 Ayanna worked in a large advertising agency and then a small design firm before branching out on her own as a freelance designer so she could be present for her kids.
 She also has a passion for health and wellness and decided to embark on another journey as an entrepreneur helping others be their best selves.
 Both allow her the freedom to work from home and determine her own schedule.

 Briana Gochenour is an education professional with experience at both the K-12 and university level.
-She is the Assistant Director of Class Activities in Dartmouth College’s Office of Alumni Relations in Hanover, New Hampshire.
-She served with City Year Boston as a two-time corps member, serving in Orchard Gardens K-8 and on the Boston Civic Engagement team as a Senior AmeriCorps Member.
-Briana continued on with CYB as Civic Engagement Manager for three years following her corps service.
-After City Year, she joined the Education Development Center, a global nonprofit dedicated to health, education, and economic opportunity, supporting two initiatives: MassCAN and the Urban Collaborative, before joining Dartmouth in 2018.
+She is the assistant director of class activities in Dartmouth College’s Office of Alumni Relations in Hanover, New Hampshire.
+She served with City Year Greater Boston as a two-time corps member, serving in Orchard Gardens K-8 and on the Boston Civic Engagement team as a Senior AmeriCorps member.
+Briana continued on with City Year Greater Boston as Civic Engagement manager for three years following her corps service.
+After City Year, she joined the Education Development Center, a global nonprofit dedicated to health, education and economic opportunity, supporting two initiatives: MassCAN and the Urban Collaborative, before joining Dartmouth in 2018.
 During her time at City Year, Bri solidified her passion for social justice and has been committed to providing excellent educational opportunities for all students.
-Outside of work, she enjoys cooking, snowboarding, photography, and playing ice hockey.
+Outside of work, she enjoys cooking, snowboarding, photography and playing ice hockey.

 Richard Knight is a New Englander at heart.
-Born in Rhode Island and Bostonian for the past 8 years, you will likely find him running along the Charles River during the week or hiking in New Hampshire on the weekend.
-Richard's time serving as a corps member with City Year Boston solidified his belief that young people are our future and their education is of utmost importance.
+Born in Rhode Island and a Bostonian for the past eight years, you will likely find him running along the Charles River during the week or hiking in New Hampshire on the weekend.
+Richard's time serving as a corps member with City Year Greater Boston solidified his belief that young people are our future and their education is of utmost importance.
 Professionally, he studied accounting and began his career at PwC, until moving to John Hancock Financial Services in risk and controls roles.
-Richard hopes to see City Year's work continue to positively influence our youth, and our alumni continue on to do great things.
+Richard hopes to see City Year's work continue to positively influence our youth and to see our alums continue on to do great things.

-Chris Martin is a 2009 Alum of the CYB Civic Engagement Team.
-After serving with City Year Boston he attended The University of Wisconsin.
-After graduation he started a career in finance and currently works with Paytronix Systems, a software company in Newton, working on finance and strategy.
-In his free time he enjoys hanging out with his wife and dog, skiing, scuba diving, and running.
+Chris Martin is a 2009 alum of the City Year Greater Boston Civic Engagement team.
+After serving with City Year Greater Boston, he attended the University of Wisconsin.
+After graduation, he started a career in finance and currently works with Paytronix Systems, a software company in Newton, working on finance and strategy.
+In his free time he enjoys hanging out with his wife and dog, skiing, scuba diving and running.

-Kalpita Patel is a Life Sciences Consultant with Deloitte in Boston, Massachusetts, focusing on Risk & Financial Advisory within the Life Sciences sector.
-After serving in City Year Los Angeles 2015-2016, Kalpita moved back to Boston to pursue a Masters degree in Public Health from Boston University’s School of Public Health.
+Kalpita Patel is a life sciences consultant with Deloitte in Boston, Massachusetts, focusing on risk and financial advisory within the life sciences sector.
+After serving in City Year Los Angeles 2015-2016, Kalpita moved back to Boston to pursue a master's degree in public health from Boston University’s School of Public Health.
 This allowed her to focus on program and project management, as well as consulting/communication techniques in various project roles in a global setting.
-Outside of work and school, she enjoys running, improv, and rock climbing- as well as long backpacking trips around different countries.
-Kalpita hopes to continue to partner with City Year through her work with Deloitte, as well as through engaging fellow CY Alumni across the nation.
+Outside of work and school, she enjoys running, improv and rock climbing- as well as long backpacking trips around different countries.
+Kalpita hopes to continue to partner with City Year through her work with Deloitte, as well as through engaging fellow City Year alums across the nation.

 David Polito is a design professor at Newbury College and North Shore Community College.
 He has had a distinguished 20-year career in graphic design and art direction that he draws upon in creating real-world projects for his classrooms.
-David earned his Master’s in Education and Educational Specialist Degrees in Educational Leadership from Gordon College and is working towards his Educational Doctorate from the University of Arkansas to merge his experiential design background with his love for education to help create the learning environments of tomorrow.
-A founding member of the City Year Boston Alumni board since 2013, David was also elected to the Hamilton Wenham Regional School Committee in 2016 were he currently serves as board chair.
-David lives in Wenham, MA with his girlfriend Maire Lee, his sons Dante (9) and Rocco (6), and his stepdaughters Dylan (15) and Maren (11).
+David earned his Master of Education and educational specialist degrees in educational leadership from Gordon College and is working towards his educational doctorate from the University of Arkansas to merge his experiential design background with his love for education to help create the learning environments of tomorrow.
+A founding member of the City Year Greater Boston Alum Board since 2013, David was also elected to the Hamilton Wenham Regional School Committee in 2016 where he currently serves as board chair.
+David lives in Wenham, MA, with his girlfriend Maire Lee, his sons Dante (9) and Rocco (6) and his stepdaughters Dylan (15) and Maren (11).